-Here’s one reason for that wonderment.
+Here’s one reason for my wonderment.

 As the child of conservative parents, I don’t recall any family discussions about nuclear weapons or nuclear energy, pro or con.
 The few times I asked I was told the bombs had to be dropped to end the war and nuclear power was a safe, clean form of energy.
 I kept to myself the chilling fear I felt whenever I thought about atom splitting.
 Until the evening we had dinner with my father’s old college roommate.
 I was told he was a smart man who had done well for himself.
 (In other words, ramp up the politeness factor from Good Girl to Really Good Girl.)
 And I knew my father hadn’t seen this friend since before I was born.
 All good reasons to mind my manners and listen quietly to the adults talk.
 Which I did, until I heard him mention he was an engineer for a nuclear power plant.
-I gasped (not polite unless a wasp is in your pants) and asked him about the safety of radioactive waste (truly not polite).
+I gasped (not polite unless a wasp is in your pants) and asked him about the dangers of radioactive waste (well beyond polite).

-Yes, my ten-year-old self would be disappointed with me.
-I haven’t devoted myself to freeing the world of nuclear waste and nuclear weapons.
+I’m sure my ten-year-old self would be disappointed with me.
+I haven’t devoted myself to freeing the world of nuclear waste and nuclear weapons, nor to advancing peace.
 But it’s an issue that has resounded in my life.
-I worked with anti-nuclear weapons activist groups for years.
-I campaigned and testified against the opening of two nuclear plants inOhio(unsuccessfully) and against a five state radioactive waste dump (successfully).
+I’ve with anti-nuclear weapons activist groups for years and taught nonviolence workshops even longer.
+I campaigned and testified against the opening of two nuclear plants in Ohio (unsuccessfully) and against a five state radioactive waste dump (successfully).
 When my children were small we attended Hiroshima Day observances each year, floating traditional lantern boats with messages of peace to commemorate the lives lost.
 We also hosted a child from the Chernobyl region for five summers, a child we grew to love and whose health is still threatened by elevated background radiation in her homeland.

 They were told all leaves were cancelled and all communication with home would be heavily censored.
-Their ship was being retrofitted to leave soon for a top-secret coordinated air and sea attack on Japan.
+Their ship was being retrofitted to leave for an upcoming top-secret coordinated air and sea attack on Japan.
 Their ship would be third in line of the first fleet.
 It was considered a “sacrifice” ship.
 In other words, officials didn’t think they were likely to return.
 My father, a quiet religious teen who was drafted right out of high school, faced certain death along with the rest of his shipmates.

 A short time later, the U.S. dropped two atomic bombs on Japan.
-My father lived to attend college, become a teacher, get married, and have a family because of those bombs.
+My father lived to attend college, become a teacher, get married, and have a family because of the unspeakable violence wrought by those bombs.
 I am alive because of those bombs.